Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Limitation and Conclusion

 \section{Limitation and Conclusion}

-Due to computation cost, we acknowledge several limitations of the current study: we cannot exhaustively explore every method, such as other Relational GNNs, and thoroughly tune every hyperparameter; we cannot evaluate all generative models on other complicated datasets besides Zinc 250k, such as ChEMBL~\cite{chembl}, and other generation metrics~\cite{benchmark}.
+Due to computation cost, we acknowledge several limitations of the current study: we cannot exhaustively explore every method, such as other Relational GNNs, and thoroughly tune every hyperparameter; we cannot evaluate all generative models on other complicated datasets besides ZINC-250k, such as ChEMBL~\cite{chembl}, and other generation metrics~\cite{benchmark}.
 However, our efforts have still provided valuable insights into investigating the expressiveness of GNN on the graph generation task, because of our focus on many different generative models and diverse generation objectives.

 After exploring (1) unexplored underlying GNNs and (2) non-trivial generative objectives, we would like to conclude that expressiveness is not a necessary condition for a good GNN-based generative model.
-By evaluating GCPN variants and GraphAF variants on effective metrics, we demonstrate that GCPN and GraphAF can be improved by using more robust GNNs (e.g. strong edge features extraction and edge relation detection).
+By evaluating GCPN variants, GraphAF variants, and GraphEBM variants on effective metrics, we demonstrate that GNN-based generative methods (GCPN, GraphAF and GraphEBM) can be improved by using more robust GNNs (e.g. strong edge features extraction and edge relation detection).
 With more robust GNNs, GNN-based graph generative models can outperform or match state-of-the-art results across 17 other generative approaches on de-novo molecule design tasks~\cite{benchmark}.
 In the future, we plan to explore the necessary conditions for GNN to enhance the performance of GNN-based graph generative models.